-Unlike the US who had come through the Second World War with their production facilities unscathed, UK car makers had to cope with significant infrastructure reconstruction before they could get back into full production- a process that took several years.
+Unlike the US car industry, who had come through the Second World War with their production facilities unscathed and had reach unprecedented levels of production and efficinecy, UK car makers had to cope with significant infrastructure reconstruction before they could get back into full production- a process that took several years.

 Despite these difficulties, by the early Fifties, the UK car industry were beginning to back on their feet- just in time to meet a rise in demand from the domestic market.This was a situation that appealed to the typical UK motorist, who in a wave of national pride, were happy to support local industry.

 Hillman, a major part of the Rootes Group, were always in the running during the Fifties to take their share of the medium sized family salloon sector.

 Unfortunately,like many of their rivals, Rootes would become seriously unstuck in the Sixties, largely as a result of their ill fated move into the the compact with the Imp.

 The massive plant that the Rootes Group built near Glasgow, was to prove to be the largest white elephant in the history of the UK car industry.

 Unable to continue due to the massive losses they had incurred, Rootes had no option but to allow themselves to be taken over by US industry giant, Chrysler.